tinyhttp/tinyhttp/README.md

 cd my-app
 ```

-The app structure is quite similar to Express, except that you need to import `App` from `@tinyhttp/app` instead of default import from `express`.
+The app structure is quite similar to Express:.

 ```ts
 import { App } from '@tinyhttp/app'